OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-09.md

 ## Matthew 9:37

-Then he said to his disciples, “The harvest is plentiful, but the workers are few.
+Then he said to his disciples, “The harvest is abundant, but the workers are few.

 ## Matthew 9:38